US airport security screening to become more gender-neutral

 Later this year, TSA will begin using scanners with new technology that will replace gender-based systems and are intended to “advance civil rights and improve the customer experience.”

-The TSA will work with airlines to promote the acceptance of the “X” gender marker and will also update the guidance for airport security screening officers to remove gender considerations when validating documents, DHS said.7 Pharmaceutical Stocks to Buy For a Healthy Portfolio in 2022
+The TSA will work with airlines to promote the acceptance of the “X” gender marker and will also update the guidance for airport security screening officers to remove gender considerations when validating documents, DHS said.7 Manufacturing Stocks That Will Overcome Current Difficulties

-One year ago, investors expected 2021 to be a huge year for pharmaceutical stocks.
-The bullish perspective was that as vaccines rolled out and the economy reopened, investors would shift from biotech stocks to traditional pharmaceutical stocks.

-But the Delta variant has kept Covid-19 top of mind for many investors.
-While it’s true that some pharmaceutical stocks were part of the vaccine race, other players in the space have not performed as well as was hoped.
-Case in point, as of October 6, 2021, the iShares U.S. Pharmaceuticals ETF (NYSEARCA:IHE) is up only 9.7% in the last 12 months.
-And if you bought shares of the fund at the beginning of the year, you have no growth to show for your patience.

 .